Last Updated on 16 January 2026 by Cycloscope

 The city has charm, under the thick veil of pollution that envelopes it.

-Here we had the chance to witness the activities of Chinese city parks: group dances, calligraphy competitions, and a huge variety of weird sports.
+Here, we had the chance to witness the activities in Chinese city parks: group dances, calligraphy competitions, and a wide variety of weird sports.
 We also witnessed firsthand the militarization of the region and the repression of the Uyghur people.

 Bicycle touring to Urumqi from Kazakhstan was pretty cool for the first 5 days.
-After a very beautiful ride around Sayram Lake though, we have no choice but to follow the highway G30, where we got caught in a sort of toxic storm.
+After a very beautiful ride around Sayram Lake, though, we had no choice but to follow the highway G30, where we got caught in a sort of toxic storm.

 Nuclear wind and bus to Urumqi

-After a while, the wind starts blowing stronger, raising nasty clouds of dust.
-We consider the hitch-hiking opportunity but we should get on the highway to attempt this.
-Now we are on a side road that rides just beside, a couple of meters below.
+After a while, the wind picks up, raising nasty clouds of dust.
+We consider the hitchhiking option, but we should get on the highway to try it.
+Now we are on a side road that runs just beside, a couple of meters below.

-It is not an easy task, we have to find a break in the bobwire, climb the steep ridge of the road, and jump the fences.
-This part of the road along the desert is really boring and also quite impractical with this wind, we would like to spend our few days on the visa to see something more interesting.
+It is not an easy task; we have to find a break in the barbed wire, climb the steep road, and jump the fences.
+This part of the road along the desert is really boring and also quite impractical with this wind.
+We would like to spend our few days in the visa period seeing something more interesting.

-So we begin to hitch-hike, but here is not Kazakhstan and it takes longer.
-In the end, there is a bus that goes to Urumqi, that will bring us there for 300 yuan (two people + two bikes), we agreed and got on board, and do not regret it at all!
+So we begin to hitch-hike, but this is not Kazakhstan, and it takes longer.
+In the end, there is a bus to Urumqi that costs 300 yuan (two people + two bikes).
+We agreed and got on board, and we do not regret it at all!

-The wind gets stronger and stronger, bringing with it a huge yellowish cloud that envelops everything, no longer you discern what’s land from what should be the sky.
+The wind gets stronger and stronger, bringing with it a hugeyellowish cloud that envelops everything, so you no longer discern what’s land from what should be the sky.

 Hostel in Urumqi

-We get to Urumqi, it’s raining.
-We find the hostel, very cute, it costs 40 yuan each in a dormitory, not so cheap but here most of the hotels don’t accept foreigners.
-In China is pretty common, especially in big cities in sensitive areas.
+We get to Urumqi, and it’s raining.
+We find the hostel very cute.
+It costs 40 yuan per person in a dorm, not so cheap, but most hotels here don’t accept foreigners.
+In China, it is pretty common, especially in big cities and sensitive areas.

-To host a foreign customer a hotel must have some sort of special permit which I think could be quite pricey, probably not worth it in a not really touristic area like this.
+To host a foreign customer, a hotel must have some sort of special permit, which I think could be quite pricey, probably not worth it in a non-touristic area like this.
 After a nice shower, we go to eat at a nearby restaurant.

-A customer who speaks a bit of English orders for us.
-We eat noodles in broth with quail eggs, Daniele takes mini shashlik and I take what looks like beans, which later turn out to be peanuts, and in a huge quantity.
+A customer who speaks a bit of English orders from us.
+We eat noodles in broth with quail eggs, Daniele takes mini shashlik, and I take what looks like beans, which later turn out to be peanuts, in a huge quantity.

 Life in the city parks of Urumqi

-The next morning Daniele is struck by a stomach ache so we stay in Urumqi one more day to take the opportunity to see the city.
+The next morning, Daniele has a stomachache, so we stay in Urumqi one more day to take the opportunity to see the city.
 Actually, it is prettier than the first impression we had on the bus.

 We cross a few parks in the city, People’s Park, Hongshan (Red Hill) Park, Nanhu Park, and Culture Park.
 Here, for the first time, we get to see what Chinese people do in the parks: